Aspiring Italian Uomo Universale. Bit of a bon vivant. Curious about food, fun and fixing health.

-On WELLTH MGMT, I explore how to live your best life every damn day and improve your life in many ways.
-We cover topics such as nutrition, fitness, supplements, longevity, sustainability, cannabis, wine and personal development.
+On WELLTH MGMT, I explored how to live your best life every damn day and improve your life in many ways.
+We covered topics such as nutrition, fitness, supplements, longevity, sustainability, cannabis, wine and personal development.

-If you want to chat about making vitamins or supplements, marketing/branding, sustain-ability/permaculture or food/nutrition – or just need a workout/drinking buddy – I’d love to grab a coffee, lunch or drinks.
+If you want to chat about making vitamins or supplements, marketing/branding, sustain-ability/permaculture or food/nutrition – or just need a lifting buddy – I’d love to grab a coffee, lunch or workout.

 What the hell is aN Italian Uomo Universale?